 The duty of a Pioneer is to build a society where people live to their full potential.
 We reach out to those who suffer from alcohol-related harm.

 The Pioneer, like all Christians, is convinced that the love of God, as revealed in Jesus, is central to their lives.

 For more information please visit www.pioneers.ie .

-If you have any questions regarding any of the above please contact Justin Harkin on 087 6171526 / firstname.lastname@example.org .
+Please contact the PTAA Clonfert Council via Justin Harkin (Secretary) on 087 6171526 / firstname.lastname@example.org .